 The following steps are to download your choice from below.

-While you may be confused about which application is better, the fact is both of them are good in their area and cannot be judged based on one aspect.
+While you may be confused about which application is better, both are good in their area and cannot be judged based on one aspect.
 Solely, it depends upon the user requirements and mindset.
-What I believe is they both are equally efficient to fulfil your purpose.

 Anyway, the article Opera vs. Firefox has come to an end.
 Have you decided on which one to use?
 Share your answer with me in the comments so we can discuss more.